STOCK BASED COMPENSATION

 |9 Months Ended|

-Stock-based compensation to employees and non-employees are recognized as expense in the condensed consolidated statement of operations.
-The compensation cost for all stock-based awards is measured at the grant date, based on the fair value of the award (determined using Black-Scholes option pricing model for stock options and fair value for RSUs), and is recognized as an expense over the requisite service period (generally the vesting of the equity awards).
+Stock-based compensation to employees and non-employees is recognized as expense in the condensed consolidated statement of operations.
+The compensation cost for all stock-based awards is measured at the grant date, based on the fair value of the award (determined using Black-Scholes option pricing model for stock options and fair value for Restricted Stocks Units ("RSUs"), and is recognized as an expense over the requisite service period (generally the vesting of the equity awards).
 Determining the fair value of stock-based awards at the grant date requires significant estimates and judgments, including future employee stock option exercise behavior and requisite service periods.
 The Company adopted ASU 2016-09 and 2018-07 during the year ended December 31, 2018 and recognizes forfeitures as they occur.
 There were none since the adoption of these pronouncements.

-During the three and nine months ended September 30, 2017, the Company expensed $221,000 and $641,000, respectively, and $229,000 and $682,000 for the three and nine months ended September 30, 2016, respectively, of stock-based compensation in the condensed consolidated statements of operations.
+During the three and nine months ended September 30, 2019, the Company expensed $0.2 million and $0.7 million, respectively and $0.5 million and $1.2 million for the three and nine months ended September 30, 2018, respectively, of stock-based compensation in the condensed consolidated statements of operations.
 All stock-based compensation expenses were related to selling, general and administration.
-The aggregate intrinsic value of stock options and RSU's outstanding and exercisable as of September 30, 2017 was $2.4 million.

 The Company estimates the fair values of stock options using the Black-Scholes option-pricing model.
 The assumptions used in the Black-Scholes option-pricing model and the weighted-average grant date fair value of the option awards for the periods presented were as follows:

-As of September 30, 2017, total compensation cost not yet recognized related to unvested stock options was approximately $1.1 million, which is expected to be recognized over a weighted-average period of 1.5 years.
+As of September 30, 2019, total compensation cost not yet recognized related to restricted stock awards and unvested stock options was approximately $1.9 million, which is expected to be recognized over a weighted-average period of 2.1 years.